Save Big on Taxes with Expert Assisted ITR Filing from ₹799!

 Vakilsearch Design Registration Process

 At Vakilsearch, we understand the importance of minimising legal hassles so that you can focus on your business with ease.
 Leave the rest to us.
 Our team of experts is dedicated to ensuring a hassle-free design registration process in India, completing it within just 2 months.
 With Vakilsearch, preparing your design registration requires minimal effort on your part.
-Once the registration application is ready, we will send you a power of attorney, granting us the authority to file the application on your behalf.
+Once the registration application is ready, we will send you a power of attorney, granting us the authority to apply on your behalf.

 Rest assured, we will handle the filing of your registration with the relevant authorities, including the design wing of the patent office.
 You will be provided with a unique design number to track the progress of your application.
 If you are seeking experts to register your design, Vakilsearch is the ideal choice.